 Scarlet Kingsnake vs Coral Snake

 The kingsnake’s Batesian mimicry of the coral snake helps keep it safe from predators, but a closer look at both snakes reveals subtle differences that may not register with a hungry raccoon or fox.
 The most important difference between king snakes and coral snakes is that coral snakes are venomous while kingsnakes are not

 Coral snake refers to many species of snake that belong to five genera.
 The ones that concern this article belong to the Micrurus genus, as they are only found in the Americas.
-A coral snake that is frequently mistaken for L. triangulum elapsoides is the eastern, or common coral snake.
-Like the kingsnake, it is not large in size and rarely grows over four feet in length with a weight that ranges between two and five pounds.
+A coral snake that is frequently mistaken for L. elapsoides is the eastern, or common coral snake.
+Like the kingsnake, it is not large and rarely grows over four feet in length with a weight that ranges between two and five pounds.
 The snakes share much of the same habitat and geographic range.

 However, the coral snake has a much shorter lifespan, at least in captivity, and usually doesn’t live longer than seven years.
 It tends to have a slimmer body and a black snout.
 Instead of white or yellow bands edged with black on a red ground, the coral snake can be said to have red bands edged with yellow on a black ground.